gkdg/jenkins-example/README.md

 docker ps
 ```

-Check the logs of the conainer to find the initial password:
+Check the logs of the container to find the initial password:
 ```
 docker logs <container_id>
 ```

+Connect to localhost on port 8080 in order to reach Jenkins UI.

 There are three credentials scope.
+According to projects need you may define one of them or all of them for different use.

 1. Global scope
 2. System scope
 > Only available on jenkins server not for jenkins job.